Kerkpower/duckari/README.md

 ## Things that don't work yet

-- slash commands
+- commands
-- ctx.say
-- ctx.reply
-- a lot of stuff
-- event listener
+- everything other than listeners

 ### This is work in progress!